amitshekhariitbhu/GlideBitmapPool/README.md

 // Do not use Bitmap.create(width, height, config);
 // use GlideBitmapPool.getBitmap(width, height, config); as it returns bitmap from the pool that can be reused.
 ```

+### Find this project useful ? :heart:
+* Support it clicking the :star: button on the upper right of this page. :v:

 ### Credits and references
 * [Glide](https://github.com/bumptech/glide) - As it uses the same bitmap pool that is used by [Glide](https://github.com/bumptech/glide)